 Practicing mindfulness helps by teaching an individual to be intentional, accepting their experience as it is, and living in the moment.
 Mentally and physically practicing mindfulness daily can improve your overall health.
 Some helpful activities include:

-Developing a personal recovery plan, or a relapse prevention plan will help individuals understand the importance of a new schedule with sober support, people, and places.
-This plan lets individuals establish goals and enact processes that can make it easier to stick to goals and maintain recovery.
+Developing a personal recovery plan, or a relapse prevention plan will help individuals in recovery manage their sobriety with sober support, people, and places.
+This plan lets individuals establish goals and enact processes that can make it easier to respond to challenges that arise and maintain sobriety.

 Getting Help For Addiction